Orie Lemon

-Orie Lemon (born 9 September 1987) is a former American football linebacker in the National Football League for the Dallas Cowboys, Arizona Cardinals, Kansas City Chiefs and Tampa Bay Buccaneers.
+Orie Lemon (born September 9, 1987) is an American former professional football linebacker in the National Football League (NFL) for the Dallas Cowboys, Arizona Cardinals, Kansas City Chiefs and Tampa Bay Buccaneers.
 He was signed by the Dallas Cowboys as an undrafted free agent in 2011.
 He played college football at Oklahoma State University.

-Early years
+Early life

 Lemon attended Jack Yates High School where he was the starting quarterback.
 As a junior, he registered 1,603 yards and 22 touchdowns of total offense, while helping his team to a 5-1 district and a 10-3 overall record.

 As a senior, he passed for 1,214 yards and 14 touchdowns, while rushing for 600 yards and 12 touchdowns.
 He received Associated Press Texas Class 4A All-state, district MVP and Dallas Morning News Top 100 honors.

 College career

 Lemon accepted a football scholarship from Oklahoma State University, where he was converted into a fullback and later into a linebacker as a freshman.
 He appeared in 7 games, making 3 tackles and one interception.

 As a sophomore, he appeared in 5 games and had 3 tackles.

 As a junior, he became a starter at middle linebacker and finished second on the team with 90 tackles.
 He also had 8 passes defensed, 2 forced fumbles and 2 fumble recoveries.

 In 2009, he was lost for the season after tearing his ACL knee ligament during a practice.
 He came back the next year to post 133 tackles, which led the team and was the 12th-most in the NCAA.
 He also had 9 tackles for loss and 2.5 sacks.
 He made 13 tackles (one for loss) and one sack against the University of Texas.
 He had 17 tackles against Texas Tech University.
 He made 14 tackles in the 2010 Alamo Bowl 36-10 win over the University of Arizona.